heygrady/compass-grid-plugin/README.md

 ```

 ### New Compass Projects
-You can install the grid plugin as part of a new Compass project
+You can install the grid plugin as part of a new Compass project.

 ```
 compass create my_project -r compass-grid -u compass-grid